-There are permanent and non-permanent members in the United Nations Security Council.
+There are permanent and non-permanent members of the United Nations Security Council.

-- A total of 15 members are there in the Council, out of which 5 are permanent and 10 are not permanent. - The five permanent members include China, France, the Russian Federation, the United Kingdom and the United States. - The 10 non-permanent members include Belgium, Dominican Republic, Estonia, Germany, Indonesia, Niger, Saint Vincent and the Grenadines, South Africa, Tunisia and Vietnam. - The non-permanent members are elected for two-year terms by the United Nations General Assembly (UNGA). - Five members of the UNSC are replaced every year. - The members are selected from all the regions of the world.
+- A total of 15 members are there in the Council, out of which 5 are permanent and 10 are not permanent.

+- The five permanent members include China, France, the Russian Federation, the United Kingdom, and the United States.

+- The 10 non-permanent members are:

+- Estonia

+- India

+- Ireland

+- Kenya

+- Mexico

+- Niger

+- Norway

+- Saint Vincent and the Grenadines

+- Tunisia

+- Viet Nam

+- The non-permanent members are elected for two-year terms by the United Nations General Assembly (UNGA).

+- Five members of the UNSC are replaced every year.

+- The members are selected from all the regions of the world.
 Three members are from Africa, while Asia, Western Europe, Latin America and the Caribbean have two members each.
+Three members are from African group, 2 members are from Asia-Pacific group, 2 members from Latin America and Caribbean group, 2 members from Western Europe group and 1 from Eastern Europe group.